 - The severity of your condition

-Gabapentin comes in different forms.
+There are different ways to take Gabapentin for seizures.
 Each method is released in your body in various ways, so the dosage varies.
 Make sure your elderly loved one only takes what their doctor prescribes.
 The information presented above is for Gabapentin oral capsule.
 Other drug forms are not included.

 Gabapentin doses should be reduced Slowly

-If your loved one is taking the drug for seizures, it increases the risk of Status Epilepticus.
-Should there be a need to stop taking Gabapentin or lower the dose, the whole process is done slowly – over the course of at least one week.
+If your loved one is taking the Gabapentin for seizures, it increases the risk of Status Epilepticus.
+Should there be a need to stop taking Gabapentin for epilepsy or lower the dose, the whole process is done slowly – over the course of at least one week.
 It’s important to make sure they continue the dosage as the doctor recommends.

 For people with Postherpetic Neuralgia or Restless Leg Syndrome, the symptoms will not improve.